tomcorey26/LogBro/README.md

 The "10,000 hours" rule says it takes roughly 10,000 hours of deliberate practice to master a skill.
 Whether or not the exact number holds up, the core truth is real: consistent, tracked practice is how you get better at anything.

-LogBro is a PWA I built to scratch my own itch — I wanted a simple way to time my practice sessions across multiple skills, stack them into daily routines, and actually see the hours add up over time.
+LogBro is a app I built to scratch my own itch.
+I wanted a simple way to time my practice sessions across multiple skills, stack them into daily routines, and actually see the hours add up over time.
 Think of it like a gym tracker, but for your brain.

 ## What It Does